crjeder/hx711_spi/README.md

 ## TODO

   - [ ] Test on more platforms
-  - [X] Power down (functions exist just for compatibility.
-Implementation is not possible with SPI)
+  - [X] Power down
   - [X] Reset
   - [X] `[no_std]`
-  - [ ] make it re-entrant / thread safe
+  - [X] make it re-entrant / thread safe

+### Power down
+Functions exist just for compatibility.
+Implementation is not possible with SPI since the CPU / MPU would need to constantly send on the bus to power donwn the HX711.
+This would totally defy the purpose.

+### Thread Safety
+The Hx711 struct is marked !Sync wich should be redundant since SPI implementations shold not implement Sync.
+You would need to wrap a Mutex around the driver to use it in a multi threading environment.

 ## Feedback
 All kind of feedback is welcome.
 If you have questions or problems, please post them on the issue tracker